jplandry-fork/winappCli/README.md

   <a href="#feedback">Feedback</a>
 </h3>
 <br/><br/>

-The Windows Development CLI bridges the gap between cross-platform development and Windows-native capabilities, while also making packaging and app identity a "one-click" implementation.
+The Windows Development CLI is a single command line interface for managing Windows SDKs, packaging, generating app identity, manifests, certificates and using build tools with any app framework.
+This tool bridges the gap between cross-platform development and Windows-native capabilities.

 <br/><br/>

 Whether you're building with Electron, .NET/Win32, CMake or Python, this CLI gives you access to: